OfficeDev/Copilot-for-M365-Samples/samples/cext-trey-research-auth/README.md

-# Trey Research Copilot extension (OAuth version)
+# Trey Research Declarative Agent (OAuth version)

 Trey Research is a fictitious consulting company that supplies talent in the software and pharmaceuticals industries.
 The vision for this demo is to show the full potential of Copilot extensions in a relatable business environment.

-> NOTE: The services needed to use this sample are in private preview only
+> NOTE: Declarative agents were called "declarative copilots" during private preview; you may find the old terminology in some of our documentation and tools as they are being updated.

 > NOTE: This version of the Trey Research sample uses OAuth authentication and has been tested using Entra ID as the identity service.
 See the Setup section below for details on configuring the necessary apps in Entra ID.

 ### Prompts that work

-  * what trey projects am i assigned to?
+  * what projects am i assigned to?
-    (NOTE: The first time a user accesses the service, it will create a Consultant record for that user ID.
-Naturally this consultant won't have any project assignments.)
-  * please add me to the contoso project in trey
+    (NOTE: In this "anonymous" version of the sample, the user is assumed to be consultant "Avery Howard".
+If Copilot decides to request information using your real name, the request will fail.
+Unless your name happens to be "Avery Howard".)
-  * what trey projects is domi working on?
+  * what projects is domi working on?
-  * do we have any trey consultants with azure certifications?
+  * do we have any consultants with azure certifications?
-  * what trey projects are we doing for relecloud?
+  * what projects are we doing for relecloud?
-  * which trey consultants are working with woodgrove bank?
+  * which consultants are working with woodgrove bank?
-  * in trey research, how many hours has avery delivered this month?
+  * how many hours has avery delivered this month?
-  * please find a trey consultant with python skills who is available immediately
+  * please find a consultant with python skills who is available immediately
-  * are any trey research consultants available who are AWS certified? (multi-parameter!)
+  * are any consultants available who are AWS certified? (multi-parameter!)
   * does trey research have any architects with javascript skills? (multi-parameter!)
-  * what trey research designers are working at woodgrove bank? (multi-parameter!)
+  * what designers are working at woodgrove bank? (multi-parameter!)
-   * please charge 10 hours to woodgrove bank in trey research (POST request)
+  * please charge 10 hours to woodgrove bank (POST request)
-   * please add sanjay to the contoso project for trey research (POST request with easy to forget entities, hoping to prompt the user; for now they are defaulted)
+  * please add sanjay to the contoso project (POST request with easy to forget entities, hoping to prompt the user; for now they are defaulted)

-Notice that each prompt mentions "trey"; this isn't necessary once you have mentioned Trey in a conversation, but it does help Copilot decide to call your plugin.
-This is an advantage of Declarative Copilots, where the plugin is explicitly declared and it's not necessary to establish intent to call it.

-If the sample files are installed and accessible to the logged-in user,
+If the sample files are uploaded, these will work as well:

    * find my hours spreadsheet and get the hours for woodgrove, then bill the client
    * make a list of my projects, then write a summary of each based on the statement of work.

 ## Plugin Features

-The sample showcases the following plugin features:
+The sample showcases the following features:

-  1. Declarative Copilot with branding and instructions, access to relevant SharePoint documents and the API plugin
+  1. Declarative agent with branding and instructions, access to relevant SharePoint documents and the API plugin
   1. API based plugin works with any platform that supports REST requests
   1. Copilot will construct queries for specific data using GET requests
   1. Copilot updates and adds data using POST requests